emilushi/PDF2Image/README.md

+#This aplication is about converting pdf doc to image throught the web.
-# We support these three case for convert PDF in to Image
+> We support these three case to convert PDF doc to Image
 >
 > ## Use gviewer
 >
-> We provide a program to convert pdf in to image.
 > After checkout the code u must install gviewer with these commands
+> To install gviewer use these commands:
 >
 >>	1.	### ./configure
 >>	2.	### ./make